 Once you've found your perfect fit, you will be directly employed by that respective company.
 That's also when the tuition fee payments will start.

 Which option you go with is your decision or a joint decision together with your employer:

 Option A. The employer pays your tuition fee to us:

-This can be done all at once or in monthly instalments.
-If paid in monthly equal instalments, the tuition will be fully paid after 24 months if you attended our in-person course with a tuition fee of 11.520 euros (a monthly instalment is 480 euros).
+This can be done all at once or in monthly installments.
+If paid in monthly equal installments, the tuition will be fully paid after 24 months if you attended our in-person course with a tuition fee of 11.520 euros (a monthly installment is 480 euros).

 Each employer you have during these 24 months (in case you have more than one) will only pay for the months you are with the company.

 Option B. You pay your tuition fee out of your own salary:

 Just like in Option A, this can be done all at once or in the same installment scheme outlined above.